lwig-wg/terminology/draft-ietf-iotops-7228bis.md

 during its entire life, or the wall-clock time may need to be reset after a battery change.
-Even devices that have a battery lasting for their lifetime may not be set to wall-clock time at manufacture time, possibly because the battery is only activated at installation time where time sources may be questionable or because setting the clock during manufacture is deemed too much effort.
+Even devices that have a battery lasting for their lifetime may not be set to wall-clock time at manufacture time, possibly because the battery is only activated at installation time, when time sources may be questionable or because setting the clock during manufacture is deemed too much effort.

 Devices that keep a good approximation of wall-clock time during their